 The high-end sushi restaurants are ones held by chefs that certainly have a certain prestige.
 Most of the time, they are small places with only a few counter seats, so they are not the kind of restaurant you can go to in large groups.
 Reservations are usually needed to enter.

-Sitting at the counter gives you the privilege of seeing the sushi masters at work.
-If you are really into sushi, this truly enhances the experience.
+Sitting at the counter gives you the privilege of seeing the sushi masters at work which truly enhances the experience.
 The sushi is handed to you piece by piece, directly over the counter.
 You may be able to order à la carte, but most often, you have what is called an "omakase course" which means that the course items will be left to the chef to decide.
 This is the best way to enjoy the seasonal fish and ingredients available.

 Conveyor belt sushi, otherwise known as sushi train restaurants, or "kaiten sushi" in Japanese, are ones where the sushi are sent to each table or counter seat by a small revolving conveyor belt.
 It's quite a fun experience to do!
 You can sometimes shout out to the chef what item you want, or you can just take the plate that tickles your fancy when it passes near you.

 Conveyor belt sushi restaurants are usually quite cheap.
 It's easy to keep count of how much you are ordering because the color of the plate on which the sushi comes indicates the price of the item.
 When you are finished eating, a staff member will count the number of plates of each color that you have to sum up your bill.

 Kaiten sushi restaurants are usually spacious so even fairly large groups can enter.
 They are a very family-friendly environment and young kids usually love them.